rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-managed-customers.md

     applications and services start correctly.
 If you want Rackspace to do this, raise a request by using the customer portal.

-#### Will I continue to receive the same services as I currently receive?
+#### Will I continue to receive the same services that I currently receive?

-Yes, you will continue to receive the same services.
+Yes, you continue to receive the same services.

 #### We have a leased line that terminates in LON7.
 What happens to this?

-If the leased line is provided through Rackspace, we take care of this and work with you to schedule the change.
+If Rackpsace provides the leased line, we take care of this and work with you to schedule the change.
 If not, you must work with your telco provider and Rackspace to understand the options for relocating the line.
 The data center you are moving to and your provider determine the options available to